PeopleForBikes/map-tools/README.md

 #### Create Map Programmatically

 1. Convert the Census Blocks shapefile (available as a downloadable file from the BNA website) into a json or geoson file in the WGS 84 coordinate system.
 You can do this using a GIS program such as QGIS or ArcGIS, or you can do this programmatically.
 A Python script to do this programmatically will be added soon.
+2. Ensure you have the censuswaterblocks CSV file saved to the `data` folder on your computer.
 2. Run the `makeheatmap.r` script using the json or geojson file(s) as input.
 The script is written in R to take advantage of the Leaflet for R library.

 ## Connected Blocks Map